gipcompany/h/README.md

 tech/apache.md   tech/bash.md
 ```

-See what the wrong part is?
-Each completed file has its parent directory name, right?
+The problem is that each completed file has its parent directory name, right?
 I don't want it.

 ## Expectation